 The contour V version is also a great choice.
 It helps balance your head in the contour and prevent it from rolling your neck into an uncomfortable position.

-This model is ideal for back sleepers and individuals who shift from back to side sleeping, because the gusseted edge design ensures stable and optimal neck support.
+The Nature’s Guest Pillow is ideal for back sleepers and individuals who shift from back to side sleeping, because the gusseted edge design ensures stable and optimal neck support.
 The results are a more restful and peaceful sleep.
 Nature’s Guest pillow is premium quality, hypoallergenic and made with 100% all natural materials, which is good for you and the environment.

 Dawn Pacheco made a review on Amazon.com saying “It’s the most comfortable pillow I’ve slept on in years and I find myself sleeping longer through the night”.
 The price is higher than other products but this one is recommended by chiropractic and orthopedic doctors, because it includes a built-in neck roll cushion that provides optimal cervical support while sleeping.
 Also, it’s totally adjustable from soft to medium firmness.

 The Sleep Innovations Pillow is one of the more popular pillows on the market with its affordable price and classic yet effective pressure relieve design.
 It relieves neck, shoulder and back pain by allowing muscles to relax, and promotes proper spinal alignment.
 With the technology SureTemp Memory Foam, the Sleep Innovations pillow retains the shape for continued support throughout the night.

 In Amazon.com, JKI have some nice things to say: “Sleep Innovations pillow works great.
 My head never sinks too far down into the pillow, so there’s always enough space between my head and my shoulder to keep my neck free of stiffness and soreness”.
 It could had some “fresh foam” smell but it is not harmful; in 72 hours it should be gone and if you want to help for it to go away, we recommend to spray lightly with a air freshener.